Gr33nDrag0n69/lisk-gdsnap/README.md

 # lisk-gdsnap

-A custom version of the lisk_snapshot.sh script.
+A custom version of the `lisk_snapshot.sh` script.

-The legacy version of lisk_snapshot.sh was written by Isabella and Me and had a lot of cool parameters:
+The legacy version of `lisk_snapshot.sh` (v0.6.x to v1.5.1) was written by Isabella and Me in early 2017 and had some extra parameters:

+* Internal lock system to prevent multiple instances running at same time.
+* Database forced VACUUM prior to dumping.
 * Custom output directory parameter.
-(Replaced by a env. variable)
 * Auto-cleanup parameter.
-(Removed)
 * Generic copy parameter.
-(Removed)
+* and more...

-They were all ditched by Lisk HQ on their new "pgdump only" version.
+They were all removed by Lisk HQ starting with v1.6.0 of lisk-node.

-I rewrote from scratch a merge of both scripts functionnality.
-The parameters are all the same that were uses on the legacy script.

-### Lisk HQ / LightCurve

-Feel free to replace the new bundled script by this one. ;)
+This script was made to keep these features while using new snapshot code.

-### Requirements
+## Requirements

-* Must be run with the same user lisk-node is running
+* Must be run with the same user lisk-node is running.
 * If using custom output directory, make sure the user running the script have write permissions on target directory.

+## Install

+#### MainNet

+> wget https://raw.githubusercontent.com/Gr33nDrag0n69/lisk-gdsnap/master/gdsnap.sh -O ~/lisk-main/gdsnap.sh && chmod 700 ~/lisk-main/gdsnap.sh

+#### Testnet

+> wget https://raw.githubusercontent.com/Gr33nDrag0n69/lisk-gdsnap/master/gdsnap.sh -O ~/lisk-test/gdsnap.sh && chmod 700 ~/lisk-test/gdsnap.sh

+## Cronjob Examples

-### Usage
+### Default (MainNet)

+> 30 */6 * * * /bin/bash ~/lisk-main/gdsnap.sh > /dev/null 2>&1

+* Run every 6 hours starting at 00:30
+* Use default output directory: ~/lisk-main/backups/
+* No file cleanup.
+* No generic copy.
+* No log file.

-### Cronjob
+### snapshot.lisknode.io (MainNet)

+> 0 */3 * * * /bin/bash ~/lisk-main/gdsnap.sh -b /opt/nginx/snapshot.lisknode.io -d 5 -g > ~/lisk-main/logs/gdsnap.log 2>&1

+* Run every 3 hours starting at 00:00
+* Use custom output directory
+* Delete *.gz files older than 5 days
+* Create/Overwrite a copy of the latest snapshot to blockchain.db.gz
+* Output logs to ~/lisk-main/logs/gdsnap.log